Installation

 -

-Upon the initial execution of PurgeTSS, your app.tss file is backed up to _app.tss.
+On the first run, your original app.tss is backed up to _app.tss.

-From this point forward, you have the option to add, delete, or update your custom classes in _app.tss.
+From this point forward, you can add, delete, or update your custom classes in _app.tss.

-Alternatively, a better approach is to include your custom values in config.cjs.
-Further information is available in the Configuration Section.
+Alternatively, include custom values in config.cjs.
+For details, see the Configuration section.

 To use the example files: